rust-lang/book/src/chYY-YY-public-api.md

 ### Re-exports with `pub use`

-If your internal code organization doesn't match your desired public API organization, you can re-export items in the way you want them to be organized.
+If your internal code organization doesn’t match your desired public API organization, you can re-export items in the way you want them to be organized.

 To re-export a name, combine the `pub` keyword with `use`: